-Environmental Hazard6: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated environmental hazard of this new chemical substance using
+Environmental Hazard5: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+Based on the negligible water solubility of the new chemical substance, the acute and chronic toxicity values for fish, daphnia, and algae are all no effects at saturation.
+These toxicity values indicate that the new chemical substance is expected to have low environmental hazard.
+Because hazards are not expected up to the water solubility limit, acute and chronic concentrations of concern are not identified.